XingZhang999/Virion-model-generation/README.md

-This is supplemental code for a scientific papers.
+This is supplemental scripts for a scientific paper.
 Will be fully released, when the paper get accepted.

 Three sections inculded: